 05 Dec 2024

 In the course of our work at Digital Earth Africa we are always delighted when unexpected, positive outcomes present themselves to us.
-For Dr Meghan Halabisky, the Senior Science Advisor and Lead of the Product Development Task Team (PDTT) at Digital Earth Africa, such a serendipitous episode occurred when she found that Digital Earth Africa’s datasets extended into a tiny corner of Southern Spain.
-This presents exciting opportunities not only for the sharing of data but also, for Digital Earth Africa, a robust set of existing ground data that can be used for further validation.
+For Senior Science Advisor and PDDT lead, Dr Meghan Halabisky, such a serendipitous episode occurred when she found that our datasets extended into a tiny corner of Southern Spain, and presented new opportunities.

 Theil–Sen slope in days/year showing the hydroperiod trend from 1974 to 2021.
 Red indicates consistent and significant decreasing trend in hydroperiod, while blue indicates the opposite (methods from Díaz-Delgado et al. 2016).
 The boundary of Doñana National Park is shown in red

-The Digital Earth Africa datasets receive high praise from Dr Diaz-Delgado, and there are exciting opportunities for the pair of researchers to continue sharing the data and augmenting the maps and reports needed.
+The Digital Earth Africa datasets receive high praise from Dr Diaz-Delgado, and him and Dr Halabisky see opportunities in sharing the data and augmenting the maps and reports needed.
+Validation can be done much easier as much of the data already exists within the datasets.